Getting an appointment

 Wheelchair entrances are north of the main entrance on University Street, or through the ambulance entrance at the rear of the hospital.
 Cars or taxis may drive up to the main entrance and drop off passengers.

-AT THE NEURO FOR DAY SURGERY OR TREATMENT NOT INVOLVING SURGERY
+AT THE NEURO FOR DAY SURGERY OR TREATMENT NOT INVOLVING HOSPITALIZATION

 - Day surgery or for a treatment and don't need to be hospitalized